sowmyadsl/device-manager/README.md

 # DeviceManager

+A Single Page Web application that lets user to view all the devices, edit and delete devices.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Development server